New York Rangers: Original Six era (1942–1967)

 The Rangers collapsed by the mid-1940s, losing games by scores as lopsided as 15–0.
 In 1943–44, goaltender Ken McAuley led the league with 39 losses and 310 goals allowed in 50 games played; his 6.24 goals-against average that year remains the worst in NHL history by a goaltender playing at least 25 games in a season.
 They missed the playoffs for five consecutive seasons before earning the fourth and final playoff spot in 1947–48, losing in the first round.
-In December, 1948, Boucher resigned as head coach remaining as general manager, giving control to Lynn Patrick, the son of Lester Patrick.
+In December 1948, Boucher resigned as head coach while remaining general manager, giving control to Lynn Patrick, the son of Lester Patrick.
 In the 1950 Stanley Cup Final, the Rangers were forced to play all of their games, including "home" games, in Toronto, while the circus was held at the Garden.
 They lost to the Detroit Red Wings in overtime in the seventh game of the series.

 During this time, Red Wings owner James E. Norris became the largest stockholder in the Garden.
 However, he did not buy controlling interest in the arena, which would have violated the NHL's rule against one person owning more than one team.
 Nonetheless, he had enough support on the board to exercise de facto control.
 The Rangers missed the playoffs 12 of the next 16 years within the remainder of the Original Six era.
 Boucher, who had been general manager of the squad, resigned citing depression over the team's inability to be a contender.
 His successor, Muzz Patrick, the younger brother of Lynn Patrick, did not fare well either, resigning in 1964 following criticism about management's unwillingness to improve the team by spending money.
 Emile Francis took over as both coach and general manager.
 After a five-year absence, the team made the playoffs, aided by goaltender Eddie Giacomin and 37-year-old former Montreal Canadiens right wing Bernie "Boom Boom" Geoffrion, who signed out of retirement in 1966.